localistico/techinsiders.io/_posts/2014-02-03-meet-elena-perez-software-engineer-at-facebook.markdown

 On February 11th it’ll make one year.

-### That means you joined not longer after the London office opened?
+### That means you joined not long after the London office opened?

 Yes, on August 2012 Facebook opened the London office with a "landing team" of 12 engineers from the USA.
 They moved to London to kick-off the new office while preserving the Facebook culture.
 Then some of us started joining the London office to be based in London permanently.
 When I started we were around 30 or 35 and we are about 80 engineers now.